czz592/CT421-Assignment/Assignment_2/notes.md

     - each node contain list of colours, each corresponding to their neighbours, and share this list with their neighbours?
     - Python, OOP approach (interface for agents? and implement different kinds of agents - active vs lazy nodes, a.k.a. more or less willing to change)
     - possible idea for part 2:
-        Does the order in which nodes change colour or get coloured matter to the end result we can reach? a.k.a. does it make a difference if they change at random, change the most connected first, or change the least connected first?
+        - Does the order in which nodes change colour or get coloured matter to the end result we can reach? a.k.a. does it make a difference if they change at random, change the most connected first, or change the least connected first?
+        - something about nodes communicating with each other -

 Aoife:
     - know how many colours you have as 'minimum'